utkarshrocks/Algoristy-1/README.md

 * Comparing of the elements of the dataset to determine the trends in data
 * Finding the outliers in the data with the help of different models.

+## Features

+* Covid 19 statistics of india
+* Outliers of Indian Covid Statistics
+* Covid 19 statistics for the indian states

 ## Contributors

 1. Tushargupta9800